$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Method

-\textbf{Trainable parameters.} To preserve the knowledge of the LLM, we use LoRA \cite{hu2022lora} for fine-tuning.
-Additionally, because we introduce new tokens into the vocabulary (\textit{e.g.} $\langle \texttt{SECRET\_START} \rangle$), we also set the LLM token embeddings ($embed\_tokens$), the LLM head ($lm\_head$), and the projection layer trainable.
+\textbf{Trainable Parameters.} To preserve the knowledge of the LLM, we use LoRA \cite{hu2022lora} for fine-tuning.
+Additionally, because we introduce new tokens into the vocabulary (\textit{e.g.} $\langle \texttt{SECRET\_START} \rangle$), we also set the LLM token embeddings ($embed\_tokens$) and the LLM head ($lm\_head$) trainable.
 By the way, the $\mathcal F_{T2P}$ and $\mathcal F_{P2T}$ are also trainable.